What are the must-see tourist attractions in Apayao?

 7. Mt.
 Kilang (Calanasan), Apayao

 Mt.
 Kilang rises to more than 1, 656 meters above sea level (MASL).
 This makes it one of the highest peaks of Northern Apayao.
 It can be viewed from the boundary of both Apayao and Ilocos Norte.
-The best time to view its majesty is during 4am to 5am.
+The best time to view its majesty is from 4 am to 5 am.
 However, if you are looking for a challenge, you can try assaulting its summit.
 To get to Mt.
 Kilang’s peak, you need to trail on dense mossy forests.
 On some parts of the trails, you can catch sight of amazing rock formations.
 Some of these are jagged so take extra caution to avoid wounds or skirmishes.
 The trek takes hours from the usual trailheads.
 However, clear sunny days would reward you with breathtaking views of the vast forests of Apayao and the mountain ranges of Ilocos.
 Sea of cloud formations also frequently appear.

 8. Maton River (Pudtol), Apayao